How to Start An Art Journal Page? Explore Different Types of Art Journals

 Quotes!
 I love them!
 They are inspiring and when one hits you right in the gut, wow, you get goosebumps.

 Quotes somehow show you that you’re not the only one feeling this or that.
-That there’s someone who feels the same and has written this fine-tuned sentence which strikes you right in the heart.
+That there’s someone who feels the same and has written this fine-tuned sentence that strikes you right in the heart.
 Magic.

 So, make a magical booklet for these pearls, and create art around them.
 Trust me, you’re gonna love this idea and you’ll return to this art journal many, many times.

-If you only have one art journal an fill it with all kinds of different stuff, these quotes can easily be lost in there.
+If you only have one art journal and fill it with all kinds of different stuff, these quotes can easily be lost there.
 And you want them to be available any time you want.
 So, if you put them in a special art journal, you know the exact place where to find them.